gunjandatta/gunjandatta.github.io/examples/solutions.md

 * Learn how to custom list forms with JavaScript
 * Learn how to create sample data
 * Learn how to create a parent/child dropdown relationship
+* Learn how to create a calculated field
 * Learn how to display modal loading dialogs

 **_[IE Banner](https://github.com/gunjandatta/sp-banner-2013/wiki)_**